-Jason is an artist and art educator in the Pacific Northwest.
-His experience of growing up around the mountains and rivers of southern Oregon has fostered his instinct to wander, collect, and create.
-Jason's experience working among the southern Oregon countryside as a vineyard hand, forester, and carpenter shapes his aesthetic sensibility.
+Jason is an artist and art educator in the American Pacific Northwest.
+He was raised around the mountains and rivers of Southern Oregon where he fostered an instinct to wander, collect, and create.
+Jason worked as a vineyard hand, forester, and carpenter; all of which contributed to shaping his aesthetics, content, and process.
 He went on to receive his Bachelor of Fine Arts degree in both painting and sculpture at Southern Oregon University.
 Being heavily influenced by Joseph Beuys and the notion that art can have a transformative effect on the people who experience it, Jason decided to pursue his Masters in the Arts of Teaching from Pacific University in Oregon.

 Being among the mountains and rivers are still instrumental to his process.
 Dirt, roots, shells, plants, and rust are often combined in paint, plaster, wax, or resin.
 In the spring of 2010 Jason exhibited "Under the Wing of Corvus" at the Angst Gallery in Vancouver, Washington.
 The exhibition explored the art, literature, and mythology of crows and ravens.
 He has since followed up with Mythos and Sojourn.